-(23) “Oregon School Capital Improvement Matching Program” or “OSCIM Program” means the program created by Article XI-P of the Oregon Constitution and ORS 286A.769 to 286A.806.
+(28) “Oregon School Capital Improvement Matching Program” or “OSCIM Program” means the program created by Article XI-P of the Oregon Constitution and ORS 286A.769 to 286A.806.

-(24) “Priority List” means the list created by the Department each biennium pursuant to ORS 286A.801 and the formula outlined in OAR 581-027-0010.
+(29) “Priority List” means the list created by the Department each biennium pursuant to ORS 286A.801 and the formula outlined in OAR 581-027-0010.

+(30) “Radon Environmental Hazard Assessment” means an assessment of a District’s radon exposure as one of the potential environmental hazards to be assessed as set forth in ORS 332.331.

-(25) “RVS” means Rapid Visual Screening data collected by DOGAMI and published on their website.
+(31) “RVS” means Rapid Visual Screening data collected by DOGAMI and published on their website.

+(32) “School Capacity” means the total number of students who could be served in a given school building based on one of the following standards established by the district:

+(a) The number of teaching stations, target number of students per classroom, and a classroom utilization factor to reflect the amount of time classrooms can be used for teaching each day; or

+(b) The number of square feet in a classroom divided by the number of classroom square feet required per student per grade level.

-(26) “Seismic Assessment” means an assessment that evaluates one or more facilities in a District according to the requirements set forth in OAR 581-027-0050.
+(33) “Seismic Assessment” means an assessment that evaluates one or more facilities in a District according to the requirements set forth in OAR 581-027-0050.